Harley-Davidson Servi-Car: Models

 In 1933, the GDT, with large box and tow bar, was added to the line.

 In 1942, the small and large boxes were replaced with a standardized intermediate-sized box that was manufactured for Harley-Davidson by the Chas.
 Abresch Co. in Milwaukee, Wisconsin.
 A gold, red, and black water transfer decal from this company was affixed to the top inside of the box lid.
-This box lasted until 1966, after which it was replaced by a fiberglass box; all preceding boxes were made from steel.
+This box continued to be installed until 1966, after which it was replaced by a fiberglass box; all preceding boxes were made from steel.

 Engine

 The Servi-Car used variations of Harley-Davidson's 45 cubic inch flathead.
 From 1932 to 36, the Servi-Car used the engine from the solo R model.
 It was changed in 1937 to the engine used in the W model, which differed mainly in having a recirculating oil system instead of the constant-loss system of the R. The "W" flathead engine continued until the end of production in 1973, despite the "W" solo series being replaced by the "K" series in 1952.

 An electric starter became available on the Servi-Car in 1964, making it the first civilian Harley with an electric starter, one year before the debut of the Electra Glide.